Web self-service is a set of online tools that enable customers to find answers and resolve issues without needing to contact a support agent.

 How to implement an effective AI search tool:

-- Leverage AI assist solution – Offers autocomplete, filters, and related article suggestions.
+- Leverage an AI-assist solution: Offers autocomplete, filters, and related article suggestions.

-By making the content easier to find relevant information, smart search reduces friction and increases self-service success rates.
+By making the content easier to find relevant information, smart search reduces friction and increases your web self-service platform’s success rates.

 Simplify support with accessible self-service pages